 After sharing the book, kids can practise the “stop, drop and roll” strategy.

-On large sheets of paper, kids design illustrated posters showing how to “stop, drop and roll” or other fire prevention measures, such as not playing with matches or lighters.
+On large sheets of paper, kids design illustrated posters showing how to “stop, drop and roll” or other fire prevention measures, such as avoiding playing with matches or lighters.

 Stranger Danger Activities

-Although you want to avoid making children too fearful of unfamiliar people, you do want them to be cautious and not overly trusting even if a stranger is friendly or looks nice.
+Although you want to avoid making children too fearful of unfamiliar people, you do want them to be cautious, not overly trusting, even if a stranger is friendly or looks nice.

 Share picture books appropriate for your child’s age and maturity level.